Sorry, you need to enable JavaScript to visit this website.

 In a formal pre-k partnership, children are a part of both public-school pre-k and the child care program.
 They stay at the child care center for, pre-k instruction and before- and after-school care.
 These partnerships are useful for families with working parents and help children have consistent care and learning.
 The teacher leading the pre-k part of the class can work for the school or the child care program and needs to meet specific standards.

-Child care programs and school can keep pre-k partnerships active with money from different sources.
+Child care programs and schools can support pre-k partnerships with money from different sources.
 TWC’s Child Care Services program may pay for the care some children receive before and after the pre-k class.
 Also, schools might divide state funds such as Average Daily Attendance and Early Education Allotment with child care programs.
 This helps cover the costs of teaching pre-k in the partnership classroom.

 Example of a Formal PreK-3 Partnership